 The “Mac And Me Paul Rudd Prank” On Conan O’Brien

-Whenever Paul Rudd is a guest on Conan O’Brien‘s talk show, he always teases a clip from his latest project.
+Whenever Paul Rudd is a guest on Conan O’Brien‘s late night talk show, he always teases a clip from his latest project.
 Instead, he pranks everyone by showing the scene from Mac And Me where Eric rolls off a cliff in his wheelchair.
 The Paul Rudd Mac And Me prank first started in 2004 and has been going on ever since.

 McDonald’s Has A Special Restaurant That They Use For Movies And Commercials